- Reservation Information

 There are two types of reservations that can be made at Bowron Lake Provincial Park:

-- Reservations for the Bowron Lake Canoe Circuit (backcountry) can be made starting on October 1 annually.
+- Reservations for the Bowron Lake Canoe Circuit (backcountry) can be made starting in January 2021 for the 2021 season.
 Reservation policies on this page apply to the Bowron Lake Canoe Circuit (backcountry).

 - Reservations for the Bowron Lake frontcountry campground can be made up to 4 months in advance of your arrival date.
 Information on this page does not apply to the frontcountry campground.